 Kind of like ordering “Animal Style” at In-N-Out, here are four lesser-known features in Bookopolis that help teachers turn a classroom of kids into a community of readers.

-If you’re looking to learn more about the most commonly used features in Bookopolis, start here.
+If you’re looking to learn more about the most commonly used features in Bookopolis, go here.

 1. “Like” a Review